 It was kind of a standard deal; there was probably pizza and candy and whatever, then a certain number of students would read a story to the kids in the language that he or she was studying, and then the kids would get to sit on Santa’s lap and tell him when they wanted.

-Since we were shy in number—there were probably five of us, no more than six—each person had various jobs, which meant there were exchanges to happen and locations to change.
-I remember this one having some kind of refreshment area that was in a different room from where we read stories and Santa came.
+Since we were shy in number—there were about five or six of us—each person had various jobs, which meant there were exchanges to happen and locations to change.
+It was kind of like doing a play.
+I remember the one of the first year I played Santa having some kind of refreshment area that was in a different room from where we read stories and Santa came.

 So, not only did I have to play Santa, but I think I had something to do with the refreshment part earlier, then I had to read a story in Spanish, and then I had to break away to change into the Santa costume.
 Then, after all of that, I had to play Santa.